Corporate Data Protection Policy

 The Data Process Auditor will conduct an annual audit of Agilysis’ Data Protection structures.
 This audit will:

-- Audit the contents of the Data Protection Archive and destroy any information held therein which is no longer required for legal or compliance purposes
+- Audit the contents of Agilysis’ data systems and the Data Protection Archive and destroy any information held therein which is no longer required for legal, compliance, statistical or research purposes

-- Consider information about projects or clients which have been dormant throughout the previous year, and destroy or archive any personal information held which is no longer required for legal, contractual, compliance or accounting purposes
+- Consider information about projects or clients which have been dormant throughout the previous year, and destroy or archive any personal information held which is no longer required for legal, contractual, compliance, accounting, statistical or research purposes

-- Consider financial records in or related to Sage which have been held for more than six years, and destroy or archive any personal information held which is no longer required for legal, contractual, compliance or accounting purposes
+- Consider financial records in or related to the payment gateway which have been held for more than six years, and destroy or archive any personal information held which is no longer required for legal, contractual, compliance or accounting purposes

 - Check personnel data for information held on past employees, and destroy or archive any personal information held which is no longer required for legal, contractual, compliance or accounting purposes

-- Review the contents of this code of conduct and related procedures, and make recommendations to the Board on any revisions which may be necessary
+- Review the contents of this code of conduct and related procedures, including any changes to the purposes for which Agilysis stores personal data and whether they are compatible with the original purpose, and make recommendations to the Board on any revisions which may be necessary